Dev mode — no Cloudflare Access header present. Authenticated as dev@local.

 /etc/init.d/network restart

-# SSH drops — expected.
+# SSH drops, as expected.
 Network access to the Mango is now dead.

 Without serial attached, this is a brick.
 This exercise depends on the Step 3 serial console working.
 If you’re not yet attached over UART, stop and complete Step 3 first.